-The weather couldn’t have been more perfect for our visit to Caloundra for lunch at Tides Waterfront Restaurant with Jan and David from next door.
+The weather couldn’t have been more perfect for our visit to Caloundra for lunch at Tides Waterfront Restaurant with friends Jan and David.
 We love getting out for a (very) long lunch every few weeks and we have the best time – every time.
 It’s wonderful to spend time with people who love and respect each other as well as both of them being intelligent and fun.
 Isn’t that a lovely smile?

 We arrived and parked at the beach and walked across the road and down the street to the restaurant.
 It’s upstairs but if you walk up Minchinton Street, it’s at street level and looks directly across to the beach and Pumicestone Passage.
 Turn a bit and we could see the Glasshouse Mountains and turn back and we could see the Pacific Ocean.